 08 of 08

 Lots of folks gripe about eating matzo throughout the entire eight-day holiday of Passover, while others profess to love the stuff.
 Well, here's a news flash—the people in the latter camp are probably just doing a better job in the topping department.
-Let this collection open-faced matzo sammies inspire your own creative combos, and you may just find yourself craving the stuff year round.
+Let this collection of creative ways to use matzo inspire you, and you may just find yourself craving the stuff year round.